SJ428-main/signal100-parkingBrakeScript/README.md

-# signal100-parkingBreakScript
+# signal100-parkingBrakeScript
 A FiveM script to automatically handle parking brake functionality and vehicle signals for roleplay servers.
 Make sure to join our discord at https://discord.gg/s100
 ---

-# Signal 100 Studios -parkingBreakScript
+# Signal 100 Studios -parkingBrakeScript

 A FiveM script that adds realistic parking brake behavior for vehicles in roleplay servers.